-Attention to participation is likely to grow in the coming years following the publication of The Promise and incorporation of the UNCRC.
-In concert, they create a legislative and policy imperative to change the way services function and organise themselves, and in particular enhancing the attention focussed on the views of those with lived experience of the relevant field.
+Attention to participation will likely continue to grow in the coming years following the publication of The Promise and the eventual incorporation of the UNCRC.
+In concert, they create a legislative and policy imperative to change the way services function and organise themselves, enhancing the attention focussed on the views of those with lived experience of the relevant field.

-Literature relating to participation and its approaches can be found at the fringes of justice social work scholarship, with research relating to children who come into conflict with the law rarely focussing on participation.
+Literature relating to participation and its approaches can be found at the fringes of justice social work scholarship, with research relating to children who come into conflict with the law rarely focusing on participation.
 Additional reading is recommended within sister disciplines where the expertise and rigour to critique practice can be found.

 Participation within justice settings is at its early stages of development, although some projects are making attempts to address that.
-The benefits of participation are numerable, yet achieving the genuine, meaningful participatory experience necessary to achieve this is not an easy task and ought not be thought of as an additional responsibility to add to the already busy frontline practitioners who seek to support children in conflict with the law.
+The benefits of participation are numerous, yet achieving the genuine, meaningful participatory experience necessary to realise this is not an easy task; it ought not to be thought of as an additional responsibility to add to the already busy workload of frontline practitioners who seek to support children in conflict with the law.
 Instead, it should be seen as a key component of practice with time, resources and expertise dedicated to the process.

 This section has highlighted both the benefits and barriers to participation and suggested a theoretical model that has grown in stature and use which may assist organisations and practitioners to create meaningful opportunities for children and young people to influence decisions.
-Introduction to some underlying principles has also been offered and the hope that those supporting children in conflict with the law can push forward in their own participatory practice.
+Introduction to some underlying principles has also been offered in the hope that those supporting children in conflict with the law can push forward in their own participatory practice.
 CYCJ is well positioned to assist local authorities and organisations to consider how best to develop their own skills and services.